- Doctors & Departments

 - Research & Innovation

-The bone marrow transplant survival rate measure is defined as the percentage of patients who received blood-forming (hematopoietic) stem cell transplants who have survived over the indicated period of time.
+The bone marrow transplant (BMT) survival rate measure is defined as the percentage of patients who received blood-forming (hematopoietic) stem cell transplants who have survived over the indicated period of time.
 The data is further broken down by the stem cell source: either from the patient (autologous) or from another donor (allogeneic).

-At the Pediatric Bone Marrow Transplantation Program at Children's Hospital Colorado, we measure bone marrow transplant success rates to better understand the effectiveness of treatments used to improve patient outcomes.
-A major part of these analyses is determining rates of recurrence of the diseases for which transplants were done and rates of severe complications post-transplant.
-These evaluations let us know where best to put our efforts in improving overall transplant outcomes.
-This is all part of our efforts to provide the best care for babies, kids and adolescents with cancer and nonmalignant blood diseases.
+At the Pediatric Bone Marrow Transplant and Cellular Therapy Program at Children's Hospital Colorado, we measure bone marrow transplant success rates to better understand the effectiveness of treatments used to improve patient outcomes.
+A major part of these analyses is determining rates of recurrence of the diseases for which transplants were done and rates of severe complications after transplant (post-transplant).
+These evaluations let us know where to put our efforts in improving overall transplant outcomes.
+This is all part of the work we do to provide the best care for babies, kids and adolescents with cancer and nonmalignant blood diseases.

 To understand our pediatric bone marrow transplant program's performance versus international standards, we participate in the Center for International Blood and Marrow Transplant Research (CIBMTR) analysis of survival rates.
-CIBMTR matches our Children’s Colorado transplant patients to similar patients transplanted elsewhere around the world, considering key patient variables such as age, disease and donor type.
+CIBMTR matches our Children’s Colorado transplant patients to similar patients who have had transplants elsewhere around the world, considering key patient variables such as age, disease and donor type.

 The most recent CIBMTR analysis was performed on transplants performed at Children’s Colorado from Jan.
 1, 2014 through Dec.
 31, 2016 using related and unrelated donors.
 It only included patients who underwent their first allogeneic transplant (from another donor) within this time period and who had at least 100 days of post-transplant follow-up.
 While CIBMTR compares our performance to international standards on a continual basis, this specific analysis was done only with centers in the United States.